MICHAEL SCHAEFER

 A quality system on its own will not improve product or process quality.
 Applying suitable tools and methods are crucial to ensuring long-term success and customer satisfaction.
 Over the past years I was privileged to develop further my own skillset to implement both compliant and cost-efficient quality systems by focusing on patient safety and error prevention.
 Take a look into my skill set!

-The latest Gossip
+The latest (LinkedIn) Gossip

 Medical device recalls in Canada